iredmail/docs/en_US/howto/letsencrypt-ee.md

-Dovecot and Nginx support reading/loading multiple ssl certs (for different host names), but old Postfix software doesn't, so we recommend to use one cert for all host names which are used by SMTP and IMAP/POP3 services.
+Dovecot and Nginx support reading/loading multiple ssl certs (for different host names), but old Postfix software doesn't, so we recommend to use one cert for all host names for easier management.

 ### Make sure you have correct DNS record for the host names